TTM Technologies (NASDAQ:TTMI) Updates Q2 Earnings Guidance

 TTM Technologies (NASDAQ:TTMI – Get Rating) issued an update on its second quarter earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.17-0.23 for the period, compared to the consensus earnings per share estimate of $0.28.
 The company issued revenue guidance of $530-570 million, compared to the consensus revenue estimate of $587.52 million.
 TTM Technologies also updated its Q2 2023 guidance to $0.17-$0.23 EPS.

-TTM Technologies (NASDAQ:TTMI – Get Rating) last posted its quarterly earnings data on Wednesday, May 3rd.
+TTM Technologies (NASDAQ:TTMI – Get Rating) last announced its quarterly earnings results on Wednesday, May 3rd.
 The technology company reported $0.18 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.19 by ($0.01).
 TTM Technologies had a net margin of 2.91% and a return on equity of 10.36%.
-The company had revenue of $544.40 million for the quarter, compared to analysts’ expectations of $564.48 million.
-During the same period in the previous year, the business earned $0.21 earnings per share.
-The business’s revenue for the quarter was down 6.3% on a year-over-year basis.
-On average, sell-side analysts anticipate that TTM Technologies will post 0.97 earnings per share for the current year.
+The company had revenue of $544.40 million during the quarter, compared to analyst estimates of $564.48 million.
+During the same quarter in the prior year, the company posted $0.21 earnings per share.
+The firm’s revenue for the quarter was down 6.3% on a year-over-year basis.
+Sell-side analysts anticipate that TTM Technologies will post 0.97 earnings per share for the current fiscal year.

-In other news, EVP Daniel J. Weber sold 8,600 shares of the company’s stock in a transaction dated Wednesday, March 1st.
-The shares were sold at an average price of $13.51, for a total transaction of $116,186.00.
-Following the completion of the transaction, the executive vice president now owns 92,089 shares of the company’s stock, valued at approximately $1,244,122.39.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-1.30% of the stock is owned by insiders.
+In other news, EVP Daniel J. Weber sold 8,600 shares of the firm’s stock in a transaction dated Wednesday, March 1st.
+The shares were sold at an average price of $13.51, for a total value of $116,186.00.
+Following the transaction, the executive vice president now directly owns 92,089 shares in the company, valued at approximately $1,244,122.39.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Corporate insiders own 1.30% of the company’s stock.

 Institutional Trading of TTM Technologies

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Teachers Retirement System of The State of Kentucky increased its position in TTM Technologies by 13.5% during the 4th quarter.
-Teachers Retirement System of The State of Kentucky now owns 31,383 shares of the technology company’s stock worth $473,000 after purchasing an additional 3,731 shares in the last quarter.
-Truist Financial Corp increased its position in TTM Technologies by 212.4% during the 4th quarter.
-Truist Financial Corp now owns 49,628 shares of the technology company’s stock worth $748,000 after purchasing an additional 33,740 shares in the last quarter.
-State of Tennessee Treasury Department increased its position in TTM Technologies by 4.3% during the 4th quarter.
-State of Tennessee Treasury Department now owns 87,178 shares of the technology company’s stock worth $1,315,000 after purchasing an additional 3,629 shares in the last quarter.
-Captrust Financial Advisors boosted its holdings in TTM Technologies by 8.3% in the 4th quarter.
-Captrust Financial Advisors now owns 11,328 shares of the technology company’s stock worth $171,000 after acquiring an additional 870 shares during the period.
-Finally, Lazard Asset Management LLC purchased a new position in TTM Technologies in the 4th quarter worth approximately $101,000.
-Institutional investors and hedge funds own 96.70% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the stock.
+Captrust Financial Advisors raised its holdings in shares of TTM Technologies by 5.2% during the second quarter.
+Captrust Financial Advisors now owns 13,221 shares of the technology company’s stock valued at $165,000 after buying an additional 658 shares during the last quarter.
+AQR Capital Management LLC increased its position in TTM Technologies by 0.8% in the 2nd quarter.
+AQR Capital Management LLC now owns 157,288 shares of the technology company’s stock valued at $1,966,000 after acquiring an additional 1,325 shares during the period.
+Citigroup Inc. increased its position in TTM Technologies by 1.9% in the 1st quarter.
+Citigroup Inc. now owns 102,360 shares of the technology company’s stock valued at $1,517,000 after acquiring an additional 1,893 shares during the period.
+LPL Financial LLC increased its position in TTM Technologies by 6.5% in the 2nd quarter.
+LPL Financial LLC now owns 33,912 shares of the technology company’s stock valued at $424,000 after acquiring an additional 2,067 shares during the period.
+Finally, Price T Rowe Associates Inc. MD increased its position in TTM Technologies by 12.4% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 26,531 shares of the technology company’s stock valued at $332,000 after acquiring an additional 2,921 shares during the period.
+Institutional investors own 96.70% of the company’s stock.

 TTM Technologies, Inc engages in the manufacture and sale of printed circuit boards and backplane assemblies.
 It operates through the following segments: Printed Circuit Board (PCB), RF&S Components, and Electro-Mechanical Solutions.
 The PCB segment consists of fifteen domestic PCB and sub-system plants, five PCB fabrication plants in China, and one in Canada.